decredcommunity/events/reports/20190918-the-great-bitcoin-vs-blockchain-debate-melbourne-australia.md

 * One of the managers of bitcoin.com.au (I'm told this is Australia's oldest crypto exchange) approached me to discuss Decred.
 He offered to exchange details and said we should meet soon.
 I call this a "win".

-* A PhD student doing research on crypto asset auditing investment/trading/use-for-purchasing-from-merchants asked if he could interview me for his PhD on auditing.
+* A PhD student doing research on crypto asset auditing/investment/trading/use-for-purchasing-from-merchants asked if he could interview me for his PhD on auditing.
 I said if we could focus on the Decred block explorer it would be good.
 He agreed.
 We exchanged details.
 I call this a "win".

 * Steve Vallas from Blockchain APAC (and Australia's most reputable blockchain conference organiser) proactively made the effort to introduce me to several of his contacts.
 I call this a "win".